parthmital/IPL_Player_Performance_Predictor/README.md

 ## Notes
 - The main dataset file is very large and may require significant memory to process.
 - The script is designed to be run as a standalone program and will automatically generate predictions for all players.
-- For more details on the methodology, refer to the included research paper (if available).
+- For more details on the methodology, refer to the included research paper.

 ## License
 This project is for educational and research purposes only.
 Please cite appropriately if using in academic work.